stashapp/Stash-Docs/docs/index.md

 - You can tag videos and find them later.
 - Stash provides statistics about performers, tags, studios and more.

-You can learn more about the software generally via the [README](https://github.com/stashapp/stash/blob/master/README.md){:target="_blank"} on the official repository or via [official website](https://stashapp.cc){:target="_blank"}.
+You can learn more about the software generally via the [README](https://github.com/stashapp/stash/blob/master/README.md){:target="_blank"} on the official repository or via the [Stash official website](https://stashapp.cc){:target="_blank"}.

 ## Get started

-To get started go to [Installation](/installation) and grab the latest version for your operating system.
+To get started go to [Installation](/installation) and download the latest version for your operating system.

 ## Support